MiczFlor/RPi-Jukebox-RFID/docs/MANUAL.md

 ## The RFID Reader doesn't seem to work

 There could be many reasons why the RFID Reader is not working reliably or behaves strangely.
 This could be due to a weak power supply or an insuficient power bank.
 Worth trying out before you try anything else.

+## Everything seems to work, but I hear nothing when swiping a card

+If the RFID reader works, and also the ID cards are listed in the `latestID.txt` and the WebApp plays audio correctly, but the cards don't start the audio playout, this is what could be the issue:

+* Make sure your editor does not add a line break at the end of the shortcuts files you are editing.
+It must only contain the folder name you want to trigger.